 5) Check the Outdoor Shutoff Switch

-If you or someone else has recently worked on your air conditioner, they could have turned off the external shutoff switch as a safety precaution.
+If you or someone else has recently worked on your air conditioner, they may have turned off the external shutoff switch as a safety precaution.
 First, find the external shutoff switch, which should be near your AC unit.
-If the switch is in the "OFF" position, simply flip it to allow your air conditioner to turn on.
+If the switch is in the “OFF” position, simply flip it to allow your air conditioner to turn on.

-6) Identify the AC's Reset Button
+6) Locate the AC’s Reset Button

 7) Inspect the AC for Ice Buildup